aptuitiv/cacao/README.md

 Dependencies
 ------------

 Currently there is no dependency resolution.
-Dependencies are put into `bower.json` and left for the user to process either manually or via a build process.
+Dependencies are put into `bower.json` and left for the user to process either manually or via a build system.